Pool Chlorine: All You Need to Know

 Stabilized chlorine is beneficial for swimming pools that are constantly exposed to direct sunlight as it will help ensure you do not need to keep adding more chlorine frequently.

-However, it would help if you kept monitoring the cyanuric level using test strips like
+However, it would help if you kept monitoring the cyanuric level using test strips like the Varify Premium Pool and Spa Test Strips to ensure they do not spike, as this can render the chlorine ineffective at cleaning your pool.

 There are typically two kinds of stabilized chlorine compounds you can get out there: lithium trichlor, which often comes in powder form, and sodium dichlor, in granular form.
 Sodium dichlor has up to 62% available chlorine, while lithium trichlor contains up to 90%.